voolga/agentql-test-examples/examples/js-examples/get-by-prompt/README.md

 ---
-title: Close a cookie dialog
+title: Get single element by prompt
-description: Close a site's dialog for rejecting/accepting cookies with AgentQL.
+description: Use AgentQL's get_by_prompt method to retrieve an element and interact with it.
 updated: 2025-03-05
 ---

-# Example script: close a cookie dialog with AgentQL
+# Example script: interact with elements leveraging getByPrompt method

-This example demonstrates how to use AgentQL close a site's dialog for rejecting/accepting cookies.
+This is an example of levergaing getByPrompt() method to retrieve an element and interact with it using AgentQL.

 ## Run the script